 - In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
 In another bowl, combine the carrots, applesauce, egg substitute and oil; stir into dry ingredients just until blended.
 Stir in apricots.

-- Spoon into an 8-in. x 4-in. loaf pan coated with cooking spray.
-Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into an 8x4-in. loaf pan coated with cooking spray.
+Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 In a small bowl, combine confectioners' sugar and water; drizzle over bread.
 Yield: 1 loaf (14 slices).

 Originally published as Apricot Carrot Bread in Quick Cooking November/December 2001, p14